Happy Wheels: An "interesting" but fun experience

-Happy Wheels is a ragdoll physics-based level platformer that tasks players with traversing dangerous obstacles with a wide range of characters and vehicles.
+Happy Wheels is a ragdoll physics-based level platformer game that tasks players with traversing dangerous obstacles with a wide range of characters and vehicles.
 Players will have to jump, climb, ram and eject their way to the finish line as these obstacles try to kill them in gruesome ways.

 Happy Wheel is truly unique and has continued to thrive despite originally being released in 2010.
 Many developers have tried to replicate the style of gameplay to limited success.
 However, players will find the Trials series and People Playground to offer similar gameplay as an alternative.